Neuromuscular disorders can cause problems with:1

 The nerves that control the muscles

 Most neuromuscular disorders are genetic.
-This means that they are passed down through the family (inherited) or caused by new changes (mutations) in a person’s genes.1
+This means that they are passed down through the family (inherited) or caused by new changes in a person’s genes.1

 The earliest and most common sign of neuromuscular disease is that a child does not reach developmental milestones when expected.
 These milestones include lifting their head, sitting, walking and talking.4–6

 If you have concerns about your child’s development, talk to your doctor as soon as possible.
-In the rare situation that there is a problem, finding it early can ensure your child gets the expert care and treatments they may need.5–7
+In the rare situation that there is a problem, finding it early can ensure your child gets the expert care and treatment they may need.5–7